s-victor/TinyPedal/docs/customization.md

 ## Weather forecast
 **This widget displays weather forecast info.**

+    layout
+2 layouts are available: `0` = show columns from left to right, `1` = show columns from right to left.

     show_estimated_time
 Show estimated time reading for upcoming weather.
 Note, estimated time reading only works in time-based race.
 Other race type such as lap-based race shows `n/a` instead.